GeoscienceAustralia/ISO19115-profile/README.md

 Some elements of this profile allow us to relate elements modelled here to other models.
 For example, the 'derivedFrom' relationship mentioned above can be interpreted as a 'wasDerivedFrom' relationship as used in the [PROV ontology](https://www.w3.org/TR/prov-o/) for provenance.

+### Schema

+This profile's schema file is stored in this code repository.
+The main differences between this schema and the main ISO19115-1's are that in this profile:

+* the **Lineage** field (`LI_Lineage`), describing the provenance of records, is compulsory, rather than optional
+* the **Association Types** (`DS_AssociationTypeCode`), linking records to other records, uses values from an extended codelist stored in the [codelists/](codelists/) folder of this repository
+* the **Protocol** field (++++) uses values from a codelist, rather than allowing free text
+* the **Service Type** field (++++) uses values from a codelist, rather than allowing free text

+### Codelists

+This profile extends one codelist from the ISO19115-1 standard, Association Type, and implements two other codelists in place of two of the standard's free text fields: Web Service type and Protocol.
+The codelists are generated from [SKOS vocabularies](https://www.w3.org/2004/02/skos/) that contain the codelist terms and stored here in the [codelists/](codelists/) folder as XML files.
+The scripts used to generate the codelists are also stored in the folder.

 ## Contacts
 **Nicholas Car**